Roadmap for the Xilem backend in 2024

 I believe Widgets should be owned by the library.
 If your container has children, then the only thing the container will actually own is keys into a structure (probably a slotmap) where the widget is stored.
 This makes a lot of things easier, like serialization and debugging, but it has an impact on the entire backend.
 It's an infrastructure investment.

-Lately, I've seen more and more dicussion of implementing GUI through an ECS.
+Lately, I've seen more and more discussion of implementing GUI through an ECS.
 A lot of that discussion comes from Bevy, which is natural, since the bevy community is made up of ruthless cultists striving to feed ever more sacrifices to the ECS god until it consumes the Earth is intimately familiar with the ECS pattern and has reached a phase where UI work is getting a lot of attention2.
 But I've seen discussions about it in the Linebender community too.

 Whether we actually want to use ECS is something we still need to research.